hellbox/srob-migration/content/reviews/the-line-between-you-and-me.md

-name = "The line between \"you\" and \"me\"" title = "The line between \"you\" and \"me\"" dek = "The latest book from Mount Analogue is a book, an art installation, and a friendship." facebookauto = "It's a book!
+name = "The line between \"you\" and \"me\"" title = "The line between \"you\" and \"me\"" dek = "The latest book from Mount Analogue is a book, an art installation, and a friendship." type = "Review"facebookauto = "It's a book!
 It's an art installation!
 It's a friendship!" twitterauto = "It's a book!
 It's an art installation!
 It's a friendship!" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/fumetti-for-the-mothership.md"]